 Gran Tierra Energy’s environmental policy calls for the Company to track its greenhouse gas (GHG) emissions and take steps to reduce them wherever economically feasible.

-Since 2016, Gran Tierra has voluntarily retained a respected international expert in the field of air quality, to create an assessment of its greenhouse gas emissions in Colombia.
+Since 2016, Gran Tierra has voluntarily retained a respected expert in the field of air quality, to create an assessment of its greenhouse gas emissions in Colombia.
 This assessment involves collecting, analyzing and quantifying annual air emissions data from GTE’s operations.
+It was conducted according to the guidelines and standards adopted by the following organizations: International Petroleum Industry Environmental Conservation Association (IPIECA), International Association of Oil and Gas Producers (IOGP), American Petroleum Industry (API), U.S. Environmental Protection Agency (EPA), Canadian Association of Petroleum Producers (CAPP) and Intergovernmental Panel on Climate Change (IPCC).
 You can find our most recent report here.

 Reciprocating Gas Engine Generators at the Gran Tierra Moqueta Field